Rate this page:

 How it works in VoxEngine

-The default VoxEngine scenario created during the One-click integration contains the logic necessary to transfer the agent.
-You only need to enter the destination number and caller ID values.
+The default VoxEngine scenario created during the One-click integration already includes the necessary logic to transfer the agent.
+All you need to do is enter the destination number and the caller ID values.

-This code can be modified to insert routing logic, place calls via SIP, start recording, and much more.
+This code can be modified to incorporate routing logic, facilitate calls through SIP, initiate recording, and perform numerous other functionalities.

-Note that the default connector template assumes the call remains attached to the Dialogflow agent.
-See the next section for an example of how to modify this code.
+Note that the default connector template assumes that the call remains connected to the Dialogflow agent.
+For an example of how to modify this code, refer to the next section.

 Modify VoxEngine interaction

-As a full-featured Communications Platform as a Service (CPaaS), Voximplant provides tremendous flexibility in how you can communicate with both Dialogflow and telephony networks.
+Voximplant, a full-featured Communications Platform as a Service (CPaaS), offers immense flexibility in managing communication with both Dialogflow and telephony networks.

-In this example, we change the call transfer behavior to signal when the call transfer is successful and pass control back to Dialogflow CX in the case of a call failure.
+In this scenario, we modify the call transfer behavior to indicate the successful completion of the transfer and subsequently return control to Dialogflow CX in the event of a call failure.

 Use VoxEngine events, callbacks, and CCAI methods